microsoft/FluidFramework/README.md

 [Samples/Chaincode](./samples/chaincode) contains our latest component and chaincode demos.
 This is the right place to get started checking out the world of Prague.

 [Packages](./packages) contains the core Fluid runtime

-  - [Loader](./packages/loader) startup cod that loads Fluid container
+* [Loader](./packages/loader) startup code that loads Fluid container
-  - [Runtime](./packages/runtime) core Fluid runtime definition and distributed data structures
+* [Runtime](./packages/runtime) core Fluid runtime definition and distributed data structures
-  - [Drivers](./packages/driver) contains the drivers targeting different server implementation endpoints (e.g. Routerlicious and ODSP)
+* [Drivers](./packages/driver) contains the drivers targeting different server implementation endpoints (e.g. Routerlicious and ODSP)
-  - [Components](./packages/components) contains the component mechanism that enable components to be built on top of the Fluid runtime.
+* [Components](./packages/components) contains the component mechanism that enable components to be built on top of the Fluid runtime.
 It also contains the sample Flow and Table components.
-  - [Server](./packages/server) (To be moved to `server` directory) contains libraries for the reference implementation of the core server services
+* [Server](./packages/server) (To be moved to `server` directory) contains libraries for the reference implementation of the core server services

 [Server](./server) contains the reference server implementation **Routerlicious**

 [Docs](./docs) is the documentation source for [Fluid Docs](https://praguedocs.azurewebsites.net/)

-  - [Components Architecture](./docs/architecture/components) has documentation and diagrams for the component architecture.
+* [Components Architecture](./docs/architecture/components) has documentation and diagrams for the component architecture.

-  - [Service Architecture](./docs/architecture) has documentation and diagrams of the service architecture.
+* [Service Architecture](./docs/architecture) has documentation and diagrams of the service architecture.

 ## Further Reading

 Architectural design principals can be found in the [doc/architecture](./doc/architecture) folder.

 Developers looking to make deep/advanced Prague changes can find our latest implementations in [Routerlicious](./server/routerlicious).